 characters to upper case before comparison.
 This conversion

-is done by STRUP
+is done by STRUP.

-The invocation of STRUP
+The invocation of STRUP is

 CALL STRUP(A)